fkie-cad/friTap/README.md

 ## Hooking Libraries Without Symbols

 In certain scenarios, the library we want to hook offers no symbols or is statically linked with other libraries, making it challenging to directly hook functions.
-For example:

-    Cronet (`libcronet.so`) and Flutter (`libflutter.so`) are often statically linked with **BoringSSL**.
+For example Cronet (`libcronet.so`) and Flutter (`libflutter.so`) are often statically linked with **BoringSSL**.

 Despite the absence of symbols, we can still use friTap for parsing and hooking.